 You don’t need to pay a large sum to a landscaping company to design your dream garden.
 You can easily make your outdoor spaces private and tranquil on a budget.
 But realistically you can only DIY so much.
 If you’re thinking of something more complicated than the odd trellis or shrubs in planters, you may want to hire a builder to help with construction.

 Just putting up a privacy fence isn’t the end of the process though.
 Make the most of the space by decorating the area and allow your personality to shine through.
 Add a modern touch with hanging potted plants from posts or wall planters.
 Or add landscape lighting either inside or outside the privacy fence.
-Other ideas: set out candles, add hooks and hangers for ornaments or tools, add lattice to the top of the fence to train plants up, and use small sections of fences to create partial barriers and different areas within the space.
+You might also add hooks and hangers for ornaments or tools.
+Or add lattice just to the top of your fence for training plants.
+Don’t forget you can also use smaller sections of fences to create partial barriers for zones.

 Other possibilities include:

 Can’t decide yet what style of privacy fence you want to install?
-In the meantime, simply take some pretty sheets and easily create a low cost, temporary privacy screen.
+In the meantime, simply take some vinyl or PVC and easily create a low cost, temporary privacy screen.
+You’ll find loads of DIY ideas on Pinterest!